 - You will not have any immediate income as a result of the contributions - the funds are locked away until at least age 55 (due to increase to 57 from 6 April 2028).
 So for younger people, pension contributions are generally appropriate only after you have taken sufficient income as salary, bonuses and dividends to cover your immediate expenses. - Pension contributions are effectively restricted to an annual limit.
-This restriction may be less relevant from 2023/24 because the limit has been increased from £40,000 to £60,000.
-However, the limit is reduced for high earners.
+Even though this limit is now £60,000, it is reduced for high earners.